This article was updated in August 2024 with contributions from Suzi Pratt and Jaymes Dempsey.

 Head over to the Canon website, find your camera, then select the latest version of EOS Utility:

-Open the program on your computer, then select the Remote shooting option:
+Open the EOS Utility program on your computer.
+The software should recognize your connected camera, which means you can then select the Remote shooting option:

 Step 2: Work with the EOS Utility interface

-Once you’ve successfully selected Remote Shooting, you’ll see the following interface:
+Once you’ve successfully selected Remote Shooting, you should see the following interface:

 The display lets you adjust certain settings from your computer, though there are some functions, such as lens zooming, that you’ll need to do manually.